rustwasm/book/src/hello-world.md

 # "Hello World" for `wasm32-unknown-unknown`

-A basic "hello world" can be generated with:
+We start out by using [cargo](https://doc.rust-lang.org/cargo/) to generate an empty "hello world" project:

 ```
 $ cargo +nightly new --lib hello-world